zappfinger/remySQL/README.md

 # remySQL
 Remote MySQL tool.
 Requires pymysql.
 Python3.4+

-You might ask:why is this needed?
+You might ask: hy is this needed?
 MySQL allows one to connect remotely.
 Yes, but not in all cases...

-(make sure you have install pymysql via pip)
+(make sure you have installed pymysql via pip)

 1> Install remySQLSrv.py and DBClassMySQL.py on the machine where MySQL resides